 40 CFR 257.84(b)(2)(ii) requires the annual inspection report to include an estimate of the volume of CCRs contained within the facility at the time of the inspection.
-The volume of ash contained in the facility at the time of the previous annual inspection was estimated as 4,698,000 cubic yards (Golder 2019).
-Tri-State's estimate of the volume of ash placed in the facility from that time to the date of the inspection was 47,000 cubic yards, based on an in-place dry density of 66 pounds per cubic foot.
-Golder calculates that the volume of ash contained within the facility is approximately 4,745,000 cubic yards as of the date of the inspection.
+The volume of ash contained in the facility at the time of the previous annual inspection was estimated as 4,745,000 cubic yards (Golder 2020).
+Tri-State's estimate of the volume of ash placed in the facility from that time to October 28, 2021,was 3,000 cubic yards, based on an inplace dry density of 66 pounds per cubic foot.
+Golder calculates that the volume of ash contained within the facility was approximately 4,748,000 cubic yards as of October 28, 2021.